Federal Vision: Biblical theology and typology

-This method of interpretation has been around since the Church Fathers, and writers such as Geerhardus Vos and other 19th century Presbyterian theologians have contributed to the present Presbyterian understanding.
-In 19th century German Protestantism, typological interpretation was distinguished from rectilinear interpretation of prophecy.
+This method of interpretation has been around since the Church Fathers, and writers such as Geerhardus Vos and other 19th-century Presbyterian theologians have contributed to the present Presbyterian understanding.
+In 19th-century German Protestantism, typological interpretation was distinguished from the rectilinear interpretation of prophecy.
 The former was associated with Hegelian theologians and the latter with Kantian analyticity.
 In the 20th century, typological interpretation was fleshed out by David Chilton and Meredith G. Kline, but especially by theologian James B. Jordan, whose books on typology (such as Through New Eyes), and the commentaries of Peter Leithart serve as the interpretive foundations for the Federal Vision theology.

 Adherents of the Federal Vision often make use of and recommend the general interpretive works of Sidney Greidanus, Christopher J. H. Wright, Richard Gaffin, N. T. Wright, Stanley Hauerwas, George Stroup, Richard Hays, Rikk Watts, Willard Swartley, Sylvia Keesmaat, Ben Witherington, J Ross Wagner, Don Garlington, Craig Evans, Steve Moyise, and David Pao.

 Typological hermeneutics are not mentioned explicitly in the "Joint Federal Vision Statement".